Malachite Properties Facts and Photos

 Saint Isaac's Cathedral in St. Petersburg was built over a period of 40 years starting in 1818.
 It features marble, granite, lapis lazuli and eight massive green malachite pillars.

 Hermitage Museum St Petersburg

-On Mohs scale of mineral hardness malachite grades just 3½ to 4.
-As well as being a very soft stone it's also porous so must be protected from moisture.
-Sudden exposure to heat can affect its colour or cause cracks yet despite its fragility, malachite has always been extremely popular for carving and for use as a gemstone.
+On Mohs scale of mineral hardness malachite grades 3.5 to 4.
+As well as being very soft it's also porous so must be protected from moisture.
+Sudden exposure to heat can affect its colour or cause cracks.

-The second and third photo in our article are both clickable and redirect to the original full size image.
+The second and third photo in our article are clickable and redirect to the original non-compressed image.